webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

   "redirect_uri":"https://notes.webplatform.org/login"}
 </syntaxHighlight>

-Note that it gives the `redirect_uri`.
+Note that it gives the <code>redirect_uri</code>.
 As in, we don’t trust ANY data sent by the client, we’ll send it there ourselves.

 === 2.
 Start the handshake ===

-This step makes your browser go around through Response `Location: ...` redirect.
+This step makes your browser go around through Response <code>Location: </code>
+and change the browser location address.

-An important aspect is that this HTTP call allows you to ask what you need ("scope"), and how to get back where you were afterwards ("state").
+An important aspect is that this HTTP call allows you to ask what you need ("<code>scope</code>"), and how to get back where you were afterwards ("<code>state</code>").

 The state identifier is useful because since you are leaving your own application you might want to save the state somewhere else (e.g.
-Memcached) and give a key ("state") so we can resume it later.
+Memcached) and give a key ("<code>state</code>") so we can resume it later.

 The scope is a coma separated list of things the api exposes.
 This is very liberal, but this is how relying parties and providers gets ask the user to approve what he’s letting the APIs to communicate about him.
 In our case, our SSO accepts "session", we might have more later.

-The request is very similar as step 1, but this time, we will get redirected around.
-Remember that this URL is called by the reyling site and the browser follows the Location: redirects.
+The request is very similar as [[#1.
+Get handshake starting point details step 1]], but this time, we will get redirected around.
+Remember that this URL is called by the relying site and the browser follows the <code>Location:</code> response header.

 <syntaxHighlight lang="bash">